-Database Analyst/Programmer Salary
+Database Analyst/Programmer by

 Database analysts/programmers are responsible for programming and analyzing databases for their organization.
 They are in charge of programming automating scripts that provide regular maintenance to company databases, analyzing business requirements to suggest improvements, providing end-user support, and responding to ticket requests as needed.
 Additionally, they interact with other information technology staff and department managers.
 Database analysts/programmers create database mappings to …Read more

-Common Career Paths for Database Analyst/Programmer
+Job Satisfaction for Database Analyst/Programmer

-Programmer Analyst Job Listings
+Database Analyst/Programmer Job Listings

-Popular Skills for Database Analyst/Programmer
+What Are Popular Skills for Database Analyst/Programmers?

-What is the Pay by Experience Level for Database Analyst/Programmer
+What is the Pay by Experience Level for Database Analyst/Programmers?

 An entry-level Database Analyst/Programmer with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $50,677 based on 19 salaries.
 An early career Database Analyst/Programmer with 1-4 years of experience earns an average total compensation of $56,453 based on 106 salaries.
 A mid-career Database Analyst/Programmer with 5-9 years of experience earns an average total compensation of $74,637 based on 74 salaries.
 An experienced Database Analyst/Programmer with 10-19 years of experience earns an average total compensation of $82,739 based on 80 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $87,941.